UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction: Practical Efficacy

 \subsubsection{Scaling with Embedding Dimension}

 UMAP is significantly more performant than t-SNE\footnote{Comparisons were performed against MulticoreTSNE as the current implementation of FIt-SNE does not support embedding into any dimension larger than 2.} when embedding into dimensions larger than 2.
 This is particularly important when the intention is to use the low dimensional representation for further machine learning tasks such as clustering or anomaly detection rather than merely for visualization.
 The computation performance of UMAP is far more efficient than t-SNE, even for very small embedding dimensions of 6 or 8 (see Figure \ref{fig:scale_embedding_dim_umap-tsne}).
-This is largely due to the fact that UMAP does not require global normalisation.
+This is largely due to the fact that UMAP does not require global normalisation (since it represents data as a fuzzy topological structure rather than as a probability distribution).
 This allows the algorithm to work without the need for space trees ---such as the quad-trees and oct-trees that t-SNE uses \cite{van2014accelerating}---.
 Such space trees scale exponentially in dimension, resulting in t-SNE's relatively poor scaling with respect to embedding dimension.
 By contrast, we see that UMAP consistently scales well in embedding dimension, making the algorithm practical for a wider range of applications beyond visualization.